canonical/ubuntu.com/templates/kubernetes/docs/ipv6.md

 juju deploy cs:charmed-kubernetes --overlay ./calico-overlay.yaml --overlay ipv4-ipv6-overlay.yaml
 ```

-Once that is deployed, you can use the following spec ([download it
-here][asset-nginx-dual-stack]) to run a dual-stack enabled nginx pod with an
+Once that is deployed, you can use the following spec to run a dual-stack enabled nginx pod with an
 IPv6 service in front of it:

 ```yaml